TheOdinProject/curriculum/ruby/automated_testing/rspec_part_one_basics.md

 This lesson is designed to be a guide through all the basic RSpec features you will need to know to get started writing your own automated tests.
 To get the most out this lesson, please follow along with all the examples.

-### Learning Outcomes
+### Lesson overview

-- How to install RSpec
-- What is an example group and how do you define one?
-- What is an `it` block for?
+This section contains a general overview of topics that you will learn in this lesson.

-- What is an expectation?
+- Understand what an expectation is.
-- What is a matcher?
+- Understand what a matcher is.
-- What are the 3 phases of a test?
+- Understand the 3 phases of a test.
-- When should a teardown phase be used?
+- Understand when a teardown phase should be used.

 ### Project Setup and Installing RSpec